Mir-Shabab-Hasnat/Mir-Shabab-Hasnat/README.md

 * 🌍  I'm based in Saskatoon, Sk, Canada
 * ✉️  You can contact me at [shababhasnat@gmail.com](mailto:shababhasnat@gmail.com)
-* 🧠  I'm learning AWS Cloud
+* 🧠  I'm learning Software Engineering concepts and tools like Nextjs

 ### Skills